Carleman estimates for the Zaremba Boundary Condition and Stabilization of Waves

+We should nonetheless mention Fu's work \cite{Fu} where the author proves a global Carleman inequality in a Laplace problem with mixed - but different - boundary conditions.
 Carleman estimates have many applications ranging from the quantification of unique continuation problems, inverse problems, to stabilization issues and control theory (see the survey paper \cite{LL} for a general presentation of these topics).
 This last application was the motivation for the proof of a suitable Carleman estimate (in the papers of either Lebeau and Robbiano \cite{LR1} or Fursikov and Imanuvilov \cite{FI}) and is still animating nowadays a large developpement of Carleman estimates (see e.g. \cite{LRR1,LRL} were controllability of parabolic systems with non-smooth coefficients is studied).
 Finally, we use the approach developped in \cite{Lebeau:96,LR2,Bu} (also used by other authors - see, e.g., \cite{Bel}) to deduce our stabilization result.
 We shall also address a controllability result for the heat equation with the Zaremba boundary condition (based on the approach developped in \cite{LR1}).